outergamespace/outergamespace/README.md

-# Project Name
+# Outer Game Space

-> Pithy project description
+> Outer Game Space is a trivia game platform catered towards creating in-person game sessions played with Player clients and a central Host presenter.
+Games are meant to be played in-person with a group to deliver social real-time interaction and feedback.

 ## Team

-  - teamMember
+  - Leo Leung
-  - teamMember
+  - Lynne Daniels
-  - teamMember
+  - Adrian Humphrey
-  - teamMember
+  - Lam Bui

 ## Table of Contents